kodelasrikanth/webdevNotes/css-notes.md

 : The element is removed from the normal document flow, and no space is created for the element in the page layout. it is positioned relative to the initial containing block established by the viewport, except when one of its ancestors has a transform, perception or filter property set to something to other than none in witch case that ancestor behaves as the containing book.

 **sticky**
-: The element is positioned according to the normal flow of the document, and then offcet
+: The element is positioned according to the normal flow of the document, and then offset relative to its nearest scaling ancestor and containing block
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2ODUyMDcyMSwtOTE2NTA4MzI0LC0xNT
+eyJoaXN0b3J5IjpbLTczMjg4NzM3NCwtOTE2NTA4MzI0LC0xNT
 c4NzU0MjU2LDExODk1MDI3NDYsLTcwOTU5MjgwNywxODMwMTI3
 NzI0LDE3MTQxOTAxNjAsLTIxMzE3Njk4MCwxMzEwODE5Njk2LC
 0yMTMxNzY5ODBdfQ==